 Combining pdf documents on an Apple computer is easy.

-There are lots of websites offering to sell software to merge PDF files, but you don’t need a third party program to do it.
+There are lots of websites offering software to merge PDF files, but you don’t need a third party program to do it.
 It’s built right in to OS X for free.

 OS X comes with a free application called ‘Preview’ that will open automatically whenever you click on a pdf file.
 It turns out that Preview can edit and merge pdf files!